 Wheel-friendly: There is a lift to the lower level

 Royal Botanic Garden

-Sydney’s Royal Botanic Garden is a treasured part of the city.
+Sydney’s Royal Botanic Gardens is the most beautiful gardens Sydney offeres in our opinion, it’s a treasured part of the city.
 There are over 26K reviews of the gardens on Google Maps and a rating of 4.7 out of five.

 There’s always something to do here from the free volunteer walks, to paid Aboriginal heritage walks.